Donders-Institute/bidscoin/docs/utilities.rst

     positional arguments:
-      sourcefolder          The study root folder containing the raw source data folders bidsfolder            The destination / output folder with the bids data
+      sourcefolder          The study root folder containing the raw source data folders bidsfolder            The destination/output folder with the bids data

     options:
       -h, --help            show this help message and exit